reactioncommerce/reaction-docs/public-docs/installation-reaction-platform.md

 > **Linux**: Docker Compose is included when installing Docker on Mac and Windows, but will need to be installed separately on Linux.

-2. Before you get started, make sure you are not running any applications the necessary ports: `3000`, `4000`, `4444`.
+2. Before you get started, make sure you are not running any applications on the default ports: `3000`, `4000`, `4444`.

 3. Clone [**Reaction Platform**](https://github.com/reactioncommerce/reaction-platform)